casefabric/guide/docs/ide/parameter-mapping.md

 ### Expression language

-Cafienne supports multiple expression languages.
+CaseFabric supports multiple expression languages.
 You can read more about it in the Expression chapter.
 The CMMN specification enables you to choose a different language at the level of each individual expression.
 In the parameter mapping editor you can choose to deviate from the default expression language of the case by pressing the small `L` button at the left of the transformation.
 If the choosen language differs from the default language, the `L` button gets a small blue underlining.